North by Northwest: Filming

-At Hitchcock's insistence, the film was made in Paramount's VistaVision widescreen process; only two VistaVision films were made at MGM, the other being High Society.
+At Hitchcock's insistence, the film was made in Paramount's VistaVision widescreen process.
+The only other VistaVision film made at MGM was High Society.

+The opening title sequence was created by graphic designer Saul Bass.
+North by Northwest was the first film to feature extended use of kinetic typography in its opening credits.

-The aircraft flying in the aerial chase scene is a Naval Aircraft Factory N3N Canary, better known as the "Yellow Peril," a World War II Navy primary trainer sometimes converted for crop-dusting.
-The aircraft that hits the truck and explodes is a wartime Boeing-Stearman Model 75 trainer, and many of these were also used for agricultural purposes until the 1970s.
+The aircraft flying in the aerial chase scene is a Naval Aircraft Factory N3N Canary, better known as the "Yellow Peril", a World War II Navy primary trainer sometimes converted for crop-dusting.
+The aircraft that hits the truck and explodes is a wartime Boeing-Stearman Model 75 trainer, and many of these were used for agricultural purposes until the 1970s.
 The plane was piloted by Bob Coe, a crop-duster from Wasco, California.
 Hitchcock placed replicas of square Indiana highway signs in the scene.
 In 2000, The Guardian ranked the crop-duster scene at No. 29 on their list of "The top 100 film moments".
 The British film magazine Empire ranked it as the "greatest movie moment" of all time in its August 2009 issue.

 Among the locations used in the film are: